wasimranacse/ecommerce-analytics-dbt/README.md

-# E-commerce Analytics DBT Project
+# Analytics Engineering with Snowflake, dbt & SQL

 This dbt project transforms and models e-commerce order data using Snowflake as the data warehouse.